Administration > Link catalog sources to generate lineage > Linking catalog sources

 3Click the Add icon.

-The Link Catalog Sources page appears.
+The Registration tab of the Link Catalog Sources page appears.

 4On the General Information area, enter a name and an optional description for the configuration.